FoleyDom/FoleyDom/README.md

 <!-- ### Hi there 👋 -->

-## My name is Dom, and I'm a Software Engineer.
+## Hi there, I go by Dom, I'm a Software Engineer based around Scranton PA.
 ### My goal is to make life easier for people, with code.

 - 😄 Pronouns: He/Him.